skx/simple.vm/README.md

 The virtual-machine which executes the bytecode is written in C, but for fun I thought it would be interesting to port it to golang.

-The result is `main.go` which executes most of the sample programs, for those that it cannot execute it will cleanly terminate when it reaches a bytecode instruction which hasn't been implemented.
+The result is `main.go` which executes all of the sample programs, for those programs it cannot execute it will cleanly terminate when it reaches a bytecode instruction which hasn't been implemented.

 Sample usage: